 As a relatively new therapy modality, ketamine infusion clinics have to meet appropriate licensing standards, but beyond that, have a lot of freedom when it comes to how they practice with ketamine—which makes vetting one of the most important parts of your search for a ketamine clinic.
 That being said, you’ll want to ensure that the clinic in question is using ketamine in a way that is safe, responsible, and respectful.

 If your interest in ketamine is any indication, there is a good chance that you fundamentally understand that psychedelics can positively benefit your life.
 Regardless, you probably have a million questions on how to do so safely and effectively, and that’s why we created Psychedelic Passage.
-To get your questions answered and begin an informed and thoughtful relationship with psychedelics, we suggest you connect with a psychedelic coach who can guide you through the process.
+To get your questions answered and begin an informed and supported relationship with psychedelics, we suggest you connect with a psychedelic trip sitter who can guide you through the process.

 What is the Process Like?